-As Baltimore personal injury lawyers, the legal staff at Lebowitz & Mzhen, LLC, understands the ease with which a mother, father, grandparent or child can be seriously injured in a sudden and unexpected roadway collision.
+As Baltimore personal injury lawyers, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, understands the ease with which a mother, father, grandparent or child can be seriously injured in a sudden and unexpected roadway collision.
 Our years of experience representing victims of auto, truck and motorcycle accidents allows us to prepare personal injury claims cases for those individuals who have suffered grave injury as a result of a trucking-related traffic wreck.

 Being involved in a commercial truck accident can prove to be a very painful and debilitating life event.
 The last thing that an injured person needs is the worry and anxiety of how to pay for the dozens of medical bills that inevitably result following a serious car-truck crash.
 Many collisions here in the Baltimore area happen at high speeds, especially those on one of the many interstates crisscrossing our state, or along the Baltimore-Washington Parkway or the Capital Beltway.

 Wherever an accident occurs, the chances of someone being critically injured are increased when one or more large commercial vehicles is involved.
 These extremely large trucks, such as 18-wheeled big rig semis, and smaller, yet just as dangerous box-type delivery trucks, can turn a more diminutive passenger car into a crumpled mangle of aluminum, plastic and steel with very little effort, or notice.